ricardodeazambuja/ros2_quad_sim_python/README.md

 $ ros2 run rviz2 rviz2 --ros-args -d ~/carla-ros/install/ros2_quad_sim_python/share/ros2_quad_sim_python/cfg/rviz_flying_sensor.rviz
 ```

 Publish a new setpoint by using `$ros2 topic pub /quadctrl/flying_sensor/ctrl_sp quad_sim_python_msgs/msg/QuadControlSetPoint  "h` and hitting the `tab` twice so it will fill the rest of the message.
-Don't forget to remote the `-` the autocomplete insists adding at the end.
+Don't forget to remove the `-` the autocomplete insists adding at the end.

 ## Making changes
 Don't forget to run `colcon build --symlink-install` if you change anything that is not just a Python script.